python-cmd2/cmd2/docs/hooks.rst

 order they were registered.
 You can register a function more than once, and it will be called each time it was registered.

+Postparsing, precomamnd, and postcommand hook methods share some common ways to influence the command processing loop.

+If a hook raises a ``cmd2.EmptyStatement`` exception:
+- no more hooks (except command finalization hooks) of any kind will be called
+- if the command has not yet been executed, it will not be executed
+- no error message will be displayed to the user

+If a hook raises any other exception:
+- no more hooks (except command finalization hooks) of any kind will be called
+- if the command has not yet been executed, it will not be executed
+- the exception message will be displayed for the user.

+Specific types of hook methods have additional options as described below.

 Postparsing Hooks
 ^^^^^^^^^^^^^^^^^

-You can register one or more methods which are called after the user input has been parsed, but before output is redirected, the timer is started, and before the command is run.
+Postparsing hooks are called after the user input has been parsed but before execution of the comamnd.
+These hooks can be used to:
+- modify the user input
+- cancel execution of the current command
+- exit the application

+When postparsing hooks are called, output has not been redirected, nor has the timer for command execution been started.

 To define and register a postparsing hook, do the following::